 Abortion: An Account of Struggle

-This article is written by RUDRAKSHI SHARMA and in this article she explained about the facts, rules and regulations related to Abortion in India.
+This article is written by Rudrakshi Sharma and in this article, she explained the facts, rules, and regulations related to Abortion in India.

 Leo Tolstoy said, “Ignorance cannot lead to evil; Misconceptions lead to evil”.
 Abortion in India is often wrongly linked with Female foeticide and that is the prime reason why we are so disregarded towards reproductive rights of women.
 We should make sure to understand the thin line of differentiation between the two concepts, to bring out individual solutions and deal accurately.
 Until 1970, Abortion was a criminal offense in India and was dubbed as “causing miscarriage”.

 After abortion being legalized in 15 countries, in 1964, Shantilal Shah Committee was formed.
 The committee submitted a report on December 30, 1966, recommending rules on abortion to be regulated in India.
 August 10, 1971, the Medical Termination of Pregnancy (MTP) Act was passed.

 The act gave definitions of terms related to abortion, gave powers to the government to make rules, set time limits in which pregnancies can be terminated by medical practitioners, and stated places where the process of abortion could take place.

 December 18, 2002, the Medical Termination of Pregnancy (Amendment) Act was passed which brought the following changes to the existing act: